Laurel Lum, MA, LMHC

 I was born and raised in Seattle.
-I have an M.A. in Clinical Psychology from The Chicago School of Professional Psychology.
-I have always been interested in human nature and its expression throughout various forms, such as, culture, society, relationships, creativity, spirituality, and the healing arts.
+I have an M.A. in Clinical Psychology focusing on integrative somatic approaches and a B.A. in Art and Art History focusing on ceramics, film and Asian Art.
+I have a life-long interest in human nature and its expression through various forms, such as, culture, society, art, relationships, spirituality and the healing arts.

 I grew up in the most diverse district in the USA right here in south Seattle (who knew?).
-Surrounded by such widely varying personal, cultural, economic, and social backgrounds, I learned early on not to make any assumptions about anyone.
-A newly arrived immigrant who barely speaks English could be a kind, highly accomplished professional.
-While a teenager strolling out of a huge mansion could be a low-achieving student with drug problems.
+Surrounded by such widely varying personal, cultural, economic and social backgrounds, I learned early on not to make any assumptions about anyone.

-As a therapist, I also make no assumptions about anything.
-I abhor putting people into tiny confined boxes defined by arbitrary measures such as age, gender, body size, privilege, ethnicity, social status, and even mental health status.
-There is something much more valuable that lies beneath our surface exteriors and this is what I enjoy connecting with in the therapy process.
+As a therapist, I also make no assumptions.
+I abhor putting people into tiny boxes that are defined and confined by socially-constructed, and quite arbitrary, measures such as age, gender, body size, privilege, ethnicity, sexuality, social status and even mental health status.
+There is something much more valuable that lies beneath our surface appearances and this is what I enjoy connecting with in the therapy process.

-I counseled adults, couples, groups, families, adolescents, children, as well as developmentally delayed adults at Sound Mental Health.
-I also worked as a counselor in downtown homeless shelters for men and women.
-Additionally, I was in the health care field for many years working with the elderly and end of life issues.
-In college I was an Art and Art History major focusing on clay, film, and Asian Art.
-While this might seem like an eclectic range of populations and issues, for me, these wonderful experiences revealed the deep humanity that we all share.
+I have counseled adults, couples, groups, families, adolescents, children and developmentally delayed adults at Sound Mental Health and at homeless shelters for men and women.
+Previously, I was in the health care field working with the elderly and end of life issues.
+I also made jewelry and was a film projectionist!
+My childhood dream was to be a jazz pianist, which ended quite early after hearing a Chick Corea album.
+While these might seem like an eclectic range of interests, for me, these wonderful experiences reveal the deep humanity we all share.